MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-disaster-recovery-for-windows-server.md

 ## Known issues

 As disaster recovery is in preview, users may experience technical issues during the deployment process.
-To mitigate certain issue's, perform the following:
+To mitigate certain issue's, perform the following actions:

 - **Issue**: You encounter the error: